Amarabright/Sales-Performance-Analysis/README.md

 # Sales-Performance-Analysis
-This is a project that shows my ability to query data from Adventure Works database Using SQL, thereafter using PowerBI to import, analyze and visualise
+This is a project that shows my ability to query data from Adventure Works DW database Using SQL, thereafter using PowerBI to import, analyze and visualise
 *(The  picture below is gotten from freepiks website)*

 ![](Salesman.jpg)

 ## Introduction

-This is an analysis of the Sales performance of AdventureWorks.
-It is done by analyzing data from different schemas on the AdventureWorks database.
+This is an analysis of the Sales performance of AdventureWorksDW.
+It is done by analyzing data from different schemas on the AdventureWorks DWdatabase.
 I anlyzed data from dim_customers table, dim_date table, dim_product table, dim_territory sales and fact_internet sales table.
 I used SQL to query the data from the database and imported into PowerBI where the actual analysis was carried out.

-**_Disclaimer_** This is not a real company as we know that adventure works database is compiled by Microsoft for learning purposes.
+**_Disclaimer_** This is not a real company as we know that adventure works DW database is compiled by Microsoft for learning purposes.

 ## Problem Statement

 The goal of this analysis is to
-- identify the areas where sales performance is lacking or could be improved,
+- Determine the current market demand for products and how it varies by region/location
-- determine the underlying factors that are contributing to low sales
+- Know the current sales performance and how it compares to past performance and industry benchamarks
-- The goal is to collect data on the sales team's performance, processes, and strategies in order to improve their approach and promote revenue growth.
+- identify the areas where sales performance is lacking or could be improved.
 - To discover target markets or goods that have the greatest impact on sales success.
 - Finally, the goal is to create data-driven plans that can aid in increasing sales, improving customer happiness, and driving corporate growth.

-## ## Skills and Concepts demonstrated:
+## Skills and Concepts demonstrated:

  - SQL (Select, alias, Views)
  - PowerBI concepts like: